ceramic-mug/ceramic-mug.github.io/_posts/2023-04-15-Hopeandfuture.md

 Spread like tattered rugs
 upon a boundless floor?
 What hope for children who
-Know neither joy nor confidence,
+Have lost their joy and confidence,
-Whose life is sapped by those who hold
-Their attention rapt to tiny screens;
+Sapped into those tiny screens
+By companies and faceless enemies?
+What hope for lonely souls alone
+Treading this world of woe?
+Hopeless indeed
-Hopeless it sometimes seems.
+it sometimes seems.

 Through rumination I conclude
 If hope depends on such as me